Victor Bianchini: Community service

-Teaching
+Academic

 Bianchini has held numerous professorships.
-He served as an associate professor in business law at San Diego State University from 1969 to 1973, the foreign student advisor (now named International Student Advisor) and the legal advisor to the Associated Student Body.
+He served as an associate professor in business law at San Diego State University (SDSU) from 1969 to 1973, the foreign student advisor (now named International Student Advisor) and the legal advisor to the Associated Student Body.
+During campus disturbances at SDSU in the 1970 timeframe, he was the legal advisor to the acting president.
 He also served as the Chairman of the University of San Diego School of Law (USD) Board of Visitors for the years 1978 and 1979.
-He later became an adjunct professor and administrator, chair of the Criminal Justice and Business Law departments of National University, and the founding dean of National University's law school from (June 1978 – 1981), and professor of business law (1978–1998).
+He later became an adjunct professor and administrator, chair of the Criminal Justice and Business Law departments of National University, the founding dean of the National University's law school from (June 1978 – 1981), and professor of business law (1978–1998).
 He taught Thomas Jefferson School of Law, specializing in the field of evidence, for almost 12 years.
-Bianchini also taught evidence law at the National Judicial College, and during that time was a member of the its faculty council and earned a Certificate in Judicial Development with an emphasis on alternative dispute resolution in 1995.
-In connection with a Rule of Law teaching team from the National Judicial College, Bianchini lectured in Kazakhstan and Kyrgyzstan by way of Moscow in the 1990s.
+Bianchini also taught evidence law at the National Judicial College, which, during that time was a member of its faculty council and earned a Certificate in Judicial Development with an emphasis on alternative dispute resolution in 1995.
+In connection with a Rule of Law teaching team from the National Judicial College, Bianchini lectured in Kazakhstan and Kyrgyzstan by way of Moscow in the 1996.

-In the 1980s, he gave a series of evidence lectures at the San Diego Trial Lawyers' (now Consumer Attorneys of San Diego) lecture series.
+In the 1980s, he gave a series of evidence lectures at the San Diego Trial Lawyers' (now Consumer Attorneys of San Diego) lecture series and was honored extensively for that effort.
 In addition, he held positions on the faculty of the California Continuing Judicial Studies Program (CJER) (1987–1998).

-Immediately prior to his retirement from the superior court in 2002, he was selected by the U.S. State Department to serve, during a leave of absence from his Superior Court duties, as a Senior Fulbright Scholar as part of the Fulbright Program to the Sub-Saharan African country of Eritrea, where he served as consultant to the Minister of Justice, wrote the judiciary's Code of Conduct, crafted a 2,000-page judicial education syllabus for its National Judiciary, and taught South African Law to a select group of Eritrean judges.
+Immediately prior to his retirement from the superior court in 2002, he was selected by the U.S. State Department to serve, during a leave of absence from his Superior Court duties, as a Senior Fulbright Scholar as part of the Fulbright Program to the Sub-Saharan African country of Eritrea, where he served as consultant to the Minister of Justice, and with his expertise in ethics, wrote the judiciary's Code of Conduct, crafted a 2,000-page judicial education syllabus for the country's National Judiciary, and taught South African Law to a select group of Eritrean judges.

 Personal life

-Bianchini has three daughters.
+Victor Bianchini has a wife of 40 years, and three daughters (two from a former marriage).
 He is a former owner of a Beechcraft Bonanza, and holds commercial, multi-engine, instrument, and helicopter licenses, and is a rated captain in the Cessna Citation C500.